dailymotion/dailymotion-player-sdk-ios/README.md

+#This library is deprecated in favour of [the Swift version](https://github.com/dailymotion/dailymotion-swift-player-sdk-ios).

 #Dailymotion Player SDK for iOS

 This repository contains the official open source Objective-C SDK that allows you to embed Dailymotion Videos in your iOS application.